 Dr. Shorye Durrett is one of the Assistant Deans for Student Affairs for the University of Louisville School of Medicine.
 Her focus area is academic success and professionalism.
 She is also the Director of Community Engagement and Professional Development with the Dept. of Ophthalmology.
 She is proud to serve her beloved veterans throughout her career as an attending physician medical retina specialist at the Robley Rex-Louisville VAMC.
 However, as a licensed minister her first love is to walk in her life's mission as a Vision Ambassador for God's Kingdom.
-Her passion is mentorship whether to high school church youth, medical students, or residents.
+Her passion is mentorship whether to high school youth, medical students, or residents.
 She has received numerous resident teaching awards, and she tries to pay it forward through her educational non-profit Vision Ambassadors, Inc. She is also co-owner with her two 'partnors' of Open Yo EyZ, LLC., featuring one-of-a-kind 'lens-less' fashion eyewear.
-Fortuitously, they all share a common bond as long-time members of Delta Sigma Theta Sorority, Inc. Finally, her new non-negotiable is initiating endowments in honor of those who have paved the way for us to not just wave to others along the well-mowed sidelines instead to 'pave on' for 'hind folks' to find, follow, & furrow.
+Fortuitously, they all share a common bond as long-time members of Delta Sigma Theta Sorority, Inc. Finally, her new educational non-negotiable is initiating endowments in honor of those who have paved the way for us.
+We should not just wave to others along well-mowed educational sidelines, but instead 'pave on' for 'hind folks' to find, follow, and furrow.

-SCHEDULE AT A GLANCE
+KABHE 'RUBY JUBILEE' SCHEDULE AT-A-GLANCE